bitsnark/bitsnark-lib/README.md

 In many cases it is possible and desirable to bind some of the protocol transactions to outputs of other, non-protocol transactions, making them conditional on the outcome of those transactions (i.e. letting the prover unlock the funds only by supplying a proof that the verifier can not refute).

-### Contention Bisection
+### Contention Dissection

-Since running the entire program in a Bitcoin transaction is not feasible (the Script will be too long and the transaction too large to be included in a block), the protocol implements a binary search for a contentious operation in the program's execution (since the program is deterministic, any discrepancy between the published result and the verified result must include at least one step of the execution for which the prover's and the verifier's views of the program's state differ).
+Since running the entire program in a Bitcoin transaction is not feasible (the Script will be too long and the transaction too large to be included in a block), the protocol implements a search for a contentious operation in the program's execution (since the program is deterministic, any discrepancy between the published result and the verified result must include at least one step of the execution for which the prover's and the verifier's views of the program's state differ).
 Once such an operation is identified, it is may be executed as part of the script of a Bitcoin transaction and automatically checked by the Bitcoin miners.

 Note this important distinction: the protocol does not validate or check the proof on the blockchain, it just makes it both possible and highly profitable for the verifier to do so, and therefore highly unprofitable for the prover to provide an invalid proof.